lrug/lrug.org/source/lrug_root/nights/episode-and-again/index.html.md

 ---
+created_at: 2011-08-22 14:01:20 Z
+published_at: 2011-08-22 07:01:43 Z
+status: Published
+slug: episode-and-again
 parts:
 - extended
-updated_at: 2013-02-12 23:09:33 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: james@abscond.org
   login: abscond
-  email: james@abscond.org
   name: James Darling
-slug: episode-and-again
-created_at: 2011-08-22 14:01:20 Z
 breadcrumb: Episode 'And again'
-published_at: 2011-08-22 07:01:43 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:33 Z
 ---

 Come join some of the LRUG regulars in [The Water Poet][1] on Monday 22nd August, 2011.